WORKERS’ COMPENSATION LAWYER

 What am I entitled to under workers’ compensation?

-Employees are entitled to medical care for the injuries they sustained at work; temporary total pay if they are kept out of work for more than seven days by the authorized treating doctor; and compensation for any permanency they may have sustained.
-Future medical benefits and ongoing weekly temporary total benefits can be paid indefinitely depending on the nature of the injury sustained by the employee.
+Employees are entitled to medical care for the injuries they sustained at work, temporary total pay if they are kept out of work for more than seven days by the authorized treating doctor, and compensation for any permanent injuries including the loss of limbs or organs.
+Future medical benefits and on-going weekly temporary total benefits can be paid indefinitely depending on the nature of the injury sustained by the employee.

 What should I do when I am injured at work?